Gun law in Pakistan: Ownership

 An estimated 20 million firearms were owned by the public in 2012, of which 7 million were registered, among Pakistan's population of 200 million.

 According to the Small Arms Survey of 2017, an estimated 44 million firearms were owned by the public, of which 6 million were registered.
 The rate of private gun ownership is 22.3 firearms per 100 people.
-In a comparison of the number of privately-owned guns in 230 countries, Pakistan ranks 24th in the world.
+In a comparison of the number of privately owned guns in 230 countries, Pakistan ranks 24th in the world.
 As of 2018, the homicide rate is 3.8 per 100,000 population, lower than the United States at 4.96 per 100,000 population.

 Legal framework

 The main law dealing with firearm possession, sales, and purchase in Pakistan is the Pakistan Arms Ordinance of 1965.
 It gives the federal government power to establish rules for issuing firearm licenses via notification in the Official Gazette.
 After the 18th amendment in the constitution, provinces in Pakistan received the right to make their own regulations and rules.
-Sindh, Punjab, and Khyber Paktunkh have all published their own regulations and rules related to firearms.
-The Ministry of commerce controls the import of weapons and issues policy for importing guns into the country.
+Sindh, Punjab, and Khyber Paktunkhwa have all published their own regulations and rules related to firearms.
+The Ministry of Commerce controls the import of weapons and issues policy for importing guns into the country.